Paraphrastic Representations at Scale: Experiments

 \subsection{Evaluation}

-We evaluate sentence embeddings using the SemEval semantic textual similarity (STS) tasks from 2012 to 2016~\cite{agirre2012semeval,diab2013eneko,agirre2014semeval,agirre2015semeval,agirre2016semeval}.
+We evaluate sentence embeddings using the SemEval semantic textual similarity (STS) tasks from 2012 to 2016~\cite{agirre-etal-2012-semeval,agirre-etal-2013-sem,agirre-etal-2014-semeval,agirre-etal-2015-semeval,agirre-etal-2016-semeval} as was done initially for sentence embeddings in~\cite{wieting-16-full}.
 Given two sentences, the aim of the STS tasks is to predict their similarity on a 0-5 scale, where 0 indicates the sentences are on different topics and 5 means they are completely equivalent.
-As our test set, we report the average Pearson's $r$ over each year of the STS tasks from 2012-2016.
+As our test set, we report the average Pearson's $r$ over each year of the STS tasks from 2012-2016 as is convention.

+Most work evaluating accuracy on STS tasks has averaged the Pearson's $r$ over each individual dataset for each year of the STS competition.
+However, \citet{reimers-gurevych-2019-sentence} computed Spearman's $\rho$ over concatenated datasets for each year of the STS competition.
+To be consistent with previous work, we re-ran their model and calculated results using the standard method, and thus our results are not the same as those reported \citet{reimers-gurevych-2019-sentence}.
+However, we also include results using their approach for completeness.
+One other difference between these two ways of calculating the results is the inclusion of the SMT dataset of the 2013 task, which we also exclude when replicating the approach in \citet{reimers-gurevych-2019-sentence}.

 For cross-lingual semantic similarity and semantic similarity in non-English languages, we evaluate on the STS tasks from SemEval 2017.
 This evaluation contains Arabic-Arabic, Arabic-English, Spanish-Spanish, Spanish-English, and Turkish-English datasets.
 The datasets were created by translating one or both pairs of an English STS pair into Arabic (\texttt{ar}), Spanish (\texttt{es}), or Turkish (\texttt{tr}).
+Following convention, we report results with Pearson's $r$ for all systems, but also include results in Spearman's $\rho$ for LASER, LaBSE, and \spavg.

-We also evaluate on the Tatoeba bitext mining task introduced by \citet{artetxe2018massively}.
+We also evaluate on the Tatoeba bitext mining task introduced by \citet{artetxe-schwenk-2019-massively}.
 The dataset consists of up to 1,000 English-aligned sentence pairs for over 100 languages.
 The aim of the task is to find the nearest neighbor for each sentence in the other language according to cosine similarity.
 Performance is measured by computing the error rate.